 There are different varieties of cinnamon but the two most popular are:

 The main difference between this and 'true cinnamon' is the coumarin content.
 This is a naturally occurring plant component.
 Something to note here is that 'true cinnamon' contains only small amounts of this, whereas Chinese cinnamon contains much higher amounts.
-Since it’s near impossible to tell the difference between powdered Ceylon cinnamon and cassia, it’s wise to verify the origin of the cinnamon that you buy.
+Since it’s near impossible to tell the difference between powdered true cinnamon and cassia, it’s wise to verify the origin of the cinnamon that you buy.

-Alternatively, if you buy cinnamon in the stick form you can do some detective work yourself to find out if it’s Ceylon or Chinese cinnamon.
+Alternatively, if you buy cinnamon in the stick form you can do some detective work yourself to find out if it’s true or Chinese cinnamon.
 Simply take the stick and look down through the middle.
 True cinnamon will show several layers of bark since it comes from a much thinner plant bark and you can then grind these sticks down yourself if you so desire.

 The sticks make a useful infusion in beverages such as added to a cup of hot chocolate – simply add to your drink and leave to stand for a few minutes to allow the flavour to infuse with the milk.
 We've found this works best in turmeric lattes and hot chocolates!

-Or if you’re looking for an impressive sweet delight with which to tempt your family our carrot cake recipe is sure to hit the spot:
+If you’re looking for an impressive sweet delight with which to tempt your family our carrot cake recipe is sure to hit the spot:

 Whatever your preference, I’ve no doubt that cinnamon will find a home in your store cupboard, not only for its health benefits but its versatility and ability to transform the most basic of meals.